Saitama International Bonsai Academy

 Seikou-en

-By demonstrating how to display a tokonoma (alcove), participants will learn the proper mindset for displaying a tokonoma and ways to orchestrate a sense of seasonality, as the instructor also explains how to create bonsai which reflects natural scenery.
+By demonstrating how to display in a tokonoma (alcove), participants will learn the proper mindset for decorating a tokonoma and ways to orchestrate a sense of seasonality, as the instructor also explains how to create bonsai which reflects natural scenery.

 Profile:

-he family’s garden was opened in Negishi, Tokyo, during the Kaei era (1848-54) and relocated to the Bonsai Village in 1943.
+His family’s garden was opened in Negishi, Tokyo, during the Kaei Era (1848-54) and relocated to the Bonsai Village in 1943.

-Taking great care to preserve Edo (Tokyo)-style bonsai techniques, the garden seeks to create refined beauty which projects a sense of the seasons, elegance, and distinct character.
+Taking great care to preserve Edo (Tokyo)-style bonsai techniques, the garden seeks to create refined beauty which projects a sense of the seasons and elegance, with distinct character.

-The present owner of the garden serves as the chairman of the Nippon Bonsai Sakka Association and is a recipient of the Prime Minister’s Prize of the Nippon Bonsai Sakufuten Exhibition.
+The present owner of the garden serves as the chairman of the Nippon Bonsai Sakka Association and is a winner of the Prime Minister’s Prize at the Nippon Bonsai Sakufuten Exhibition.

 Toju-en